vhl/aws-intro-serverless-course/README.md

 * Click "Create API"
 * Open the "Actions" dropdown and select "Create Resource"
 * Enter "Image" in the "Resource Name" field
-* Enter "images" in the "Resource Path" field
+* Enter "image" in the "Resource Path" field
 * Select the "Enable API Gateway CORS" checkbox
 * Click "Create Resource"
-* With the `/images` resource selected, open the "Actions" dropdown and select "Create Method"
+* With the `/image` resource selected, open the "Actions" dropdown and select "Create Method"
 * Select "GET" from the new empty dropdown that appears
 * Click the check mark icon next to the dropdown